ABSTRACT SUBMISSION 02nd May 2019 RESPONSE TO ABSTRACTS 30th April 2019

 Accompanying person/guest: 50€

-All abstracts/papers need to be written in English language and submitted to the Conference e-mail: email@example.com
+All abstracts/papers need to be written in correct and clear English language and submitted to the Conference e-mail: email@example.com